pingcap/docs/develop/dev-guide-insert-data.md

 <CustomContent platform="tidb-cloud">

 - Data import: [Data Import Task](/tidb-cloud/import-sample-data.md) page in the TiDB Cloud console.
-You can import **Dumpling** exported data, a **CSV** file, or [Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-from-mysql-using-data-migration.md).
+You can import **Dumpling** exported data, a **CSV** file, or [Import CSV Files from Amazon S3 or GCS into TiDB Cloud](/tidb-cloud/import-csv-files.md).
 It also supports reading data from a local disk, Amazon S3 cloud disk, or GCS cloud disk.
 - Data replication: [TiDB Data Migration](https://docs.pingcap.com/tidb/stable/dm-overview).
 You can replicate MySQL, MariaDB, and Amazon Aurora databases to TiDB.
 It also supports merging and migrating the sharded instances and tables from the source databases.
 - Data backup and restore: [Backup](/tidb-cloud/backup-and-restore.md) page in the TiDB Cloud console.
 Compared to **Dumpling**, backup and restore is more suitable for **_big data_** scenario.